LogiTron (LTR) Price Down 51.4% Over Last 7 Days

 LogiTron Token Profile

-LogiTron was first traded on March 14th, 2021.
+LogiTron’s launch date was March 14th, 2021.
 LogiTron’s total supply is 30,000,000,000 tokens.
 The official website for LogiTron is logitron.io.
 LogiTron’s official Twitter account is @logitron_office and its Facebook page is accessible here.

-It is usually not possible to buy alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
-Investors seeking to acquire LogiTron should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy LogiTron using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as LogiTron directly using U.S. dollars.
+Investors seeking to acquire LogiTron should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy LogiTron using one of the aforementioned exchanges.

 Receive News & Updates for LogiTron Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LogiTron and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.